Edinburgh City Breaks

 Whether you want to discover the hidden gems of the city on an art tour with the Edinburgh Art Festival, or unwind with a new read and join a panel discussion in the tents of the Edinburgh International Book Festival, August in Edinburgh can be as relaxed or as full on as you like.

-Alongside the Art and the Book festivals, which I really must stress shouldn't be overlooked as some of my favourite memories have come from here, there’s three more world-famous festivals that take place in August:
+Alongside the Art and the Book festivals, which I really must stress shouldn't be overlooked as some of my favourite memories have come from here, there are three more world-famous festivals that take place in August:

 The Edinburgh Festival Fringe is one of the most celebrated events in the world, and at venues, stools, and street corners across the city you can dive into the magic.
 With over 50,000 performances taking place in August and tickets ranging from free (remember to tip) to more structured events, this is honestly a bucket list festival, and I feel so lucky to have attended three years on the trot.